tallowen/tallowen.github.com/blog/_posts/2012-04-04-into-the-desert.markdown

 In March I went into the desert.
 I traveled with 3 others to south west of Utah.
 We spent a few days backpacking around the [needles district][1] of canyonlands national park.
-We continued to spend an afternon in [arches national park][2] followed by a day in the [island in the sky district][3] of canyonlands.
+We continued to spend an afternoon in [arches national park][2] followed by a day in the [island in the sky district][3] of canyonlands.

-The sun bear the dolphin the goat and the moose fearlessly wandered.
+The sun bear the dolphin the goat and the moose set out on adventure.
+Here are some of the places they fearlessly wandered.

 *Through the snow:*
 ![Snow!](/blog/media/2012-04-04-canyonlands/snow.jpg)